By Sorsa Editorial

 Can I search tweets in real time?

-Practically yes through polling.
+Practically yes, through polling.
 With a 20 req/s rate limit and order: "latest", you can poll a query every few seconds and get new tweets within seconds of posting.
-For true push-based streaming, the official X API's filtered stream is the only option that delivers without polling.
-For most monitoring workloads, polling at 30-60 second intervals is sufficient and cheaper to operate.
-See our real-time monitoring docs for patterns.
+For true push-based streaming, the official X API filtered stream is the only option that delivers without polling.
+For most monitoring workloads, polling at 30 to 60 second intervals is sufficient and cheaper to operate.

 Getting Started

-If you want to test the endpoint before writing code, the API Playground runs requests against your key from the browser.
-The Search Builder gives you a visual form for operators and outputs the JSON body you would send.
+You can test the endpoint before writing a line of client code.
+The interactive API playground runs real requests against your key from the browser, and the visual search query builder gives you a form for operators and outputs the exact JSON body to send.